rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail.
-- fullAddress: String (optional).
+- fullAddress: LocalizedString (optional).
   The complete address, excluding type and label.
-This property is mainly useful to represent addresses of which the individual address components are unknown.
+This property is mainly useful to represent addresses of which the individual address components are unknown, or to provide localized representations.
 - street: String (optional).
   The street address.
 This MAY be multiple lines; newlines MUST be preserved.
 - extension: String (optional)